eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 	- Experience with experimental computer architecture development and evaluation
 	- Experience with C, C++, and scripting languages
 	- Deep understanding of technology and passionate about what you do
 + skill set:
+	- GitHub is seeking a research engineer in the area of code intelligence in the office of the CTO (OCTO).
+OCTO aims to be a meeting place within GitHub for experimentation with new ideas, and for setting the agenda for GitHub’s product several years in advance.
+OCTO has a small number of permanent research staff, and this position is part of the core OCTO team.
+The engineer will initially focus on exploring synthesis of code from documentation.
+	- Here is some more detail on that initial project - it is just an example of more such projects in future.
+Recent advances in machine learning models for source code indicate that it is possible to synthesize code just from the signature and docstring of a function.
+Often better synthesis results are possible by also specifying an example to test synthesized candidates.
+We’d like to explore how to integrate this functionality into CodeSpaces, so that users can browse alternative solutions synthesized by the model.
+We’d also like to consider other user experiences for the same functionality, for example in an automated assistant for novice developers.
+	- Responsibilities:
+		* Design and build user interfaces as outlined above, and experiment with new ideas to embody the new code synthesis technology.
+		* Collaborate with early adopters and machine learning experts on improving both the underlying technology and the way users interact with the synthesizer.
+		* Participate in all activities of the OCTO at GitHub: organizing webinar series, evaluating project proposals, and disseminating research results.
+	- Minimum Qualifications:
+		* Ability to quickly create innovative user interfaces and new user experiences.
+		* 5+ years experience in creating frontends in production
+		* Inclination to prototype quickly and make fast decisions on experiment failure.
+		* A creative mindset and good practical skills are more important than formal experience.
+	- Preferred Qualifications:
+		* Experience with user interface design, especially for developer tools.
+		* Proven track record of working with early adopters to refine initial designs.
+		* Ability to communicate complex ideas clearly, both in spoken and written form, for expert as well as novice audiences.
+		* Interest in modern AI technologies and their use in developer tools.
++ skill set:
+	- GitHub has changed the way software is built.
+While GitHub-the-product must deliver immediate value to software engineers, we also have a unique opportunity to look farther ahead and identify how to make software development faster, safer, easier, and more accessible.
+	- This is the mission of GitHub’s Office of the CTO.
+We research the current state of software engineering to understand what can be improved, and illustrate the future through working prototypes.
+We’re looking for talented polymaths to join us!
+	- You’ll work with a small team of researchers to explore the future of software development in order to guide GitHub’s product and engineering decision-making.
+Your north star is ensuring that GitHub remains at the heart of software development.
+Your secondary goal is to project GitHub’s technical prowess — our published work should be inspirational, insightful, and informative to developers everywhere.
+	- Responsibilities:
+		* Research Engineers conduct investigations and build prototypes.
+With few constraints on our solution space, our hardest task is scoping our research so that we are able to produce impactful results.
+We will have an order of magnitude more ideas than we are able to pursue; choosing wisely is part of the job.
+		* The domains of exploration are varied and will require an ability to understand, investigate, and implement prototypes across a wide range of technologies.
+		* We do not work with production GitHub systems; our focus is on innovation and velocity.
+If we do our jobs well, we provide a map of the territory that de-risks engineering projects.
+From time to time, we may be called upon to investigate specific, high-priority topics.
+	- Minimum Qualifications:
+		* These are the general qualities that candidates must possess in order to succeed in this role.
+			+ Comfortable identifying and justifying research goals in situations of ambiguity, and executing towards those goals without explicit direction.
+			+ Finds ways to build prototypes that clearly articulate a thesis to others.
+Able to prototype quickly and evaluate ideas strategically.
+			+ Is an effective and inclusive communicator, comfortable with remote communication practices.
+OCTO’s currency is ideas; the health of our team, our execution, and our results rests on our ability to communicate well.
+			+ Able to collaborate with members of OCTO and the broader GitHub Engineering community to identify fruitful areas of investigation, inform OCTO’s point of view on issues/opportunities, and define projects to enhance our understanding of these topics.
+			+ Comfortable managing interactions with stakeholders around timelines and milestones.
+Proactive, consistent communications are key to our working relationships, and a good guardrail against rabbitholes.
+			+ 5+ years of experience writing and shipping software.
+This is a senior engineering role!
+That said, we are not primarily looking for raw coding ability.
+Experience is about more than your ability to write code and debate the finer points of $LANGUAGE_FEATURE.
+			+ Are a generalist with some areas of deeper knowledge.
+We will also consider candidates who have specialized in a relevant field.
+	- Preferred Qualifications:
+		* These are more specific abilities we’re looking for, but it is the rare human who possesses them all.
+Think of this as a descriptive sketch, not a checklist of requirements.
+Be comfortable applying even if you don’t have all of them.
+			+ A deep understanding of GitHub’s industry and business context, and the ability to be articulate about topics related to our product and audience.
+			+ Has held roles that deal with topics at the boundary of human knowledge regarding software development and developers.
+			+ A demonstrated ability to ship software using a variety of technology stacks.
+You are not afraid to read source code.
+You are comfortable picking up new technology stacks in the normal course of work.
+			+ Have significant experience with one or more frontend technologies.
+We currently default to Typescript and React for the web, but “whatever helps us ship” is the top concern.
+			+ Have significant experience with one or more backend technologies: server-side environments, compute, datastores, networking, infrastructure, devops, security.
+			+ Have significant experience with open-source software, communities, and the systems that these communities use to self-organize and ship software for others to use.
+			+ Have significant experience operating production systems at a nontrivial scale, and are familiar with the common patterns and pitfalls of that work.
+			+ Have significant experience in another area of computing that is relevant to our mission.
+Human-computer interaction, distributed systems, $YOURTHING.
++ skill set:
 	- develop software with good code quality
 	- development experience with high performance, high stability, and high availability real-time server development